See your Kentucky health insurance coverage options.

 - Visit Kynect to access Kentucky’s state-run health insurance Marketplace.
 Here you will find an online platform to shop, compare, and choose the best health plans.

-- Purchase individual and family health coverage with the help of an insurance agent or broker, a Navigator or certified application counselor, or an approved enhanced direct enrollment entity.6
+- Purchase individual and family health coverage with the help of an insurance agent or broker, or a kynector (Kynect-certified enrollment assister).12

 How can I find affordable health insurance in Kentucky?

-For residents using the Kentucky exchange, about 83% of eligible enrollees save money on premium payments amounting to an average savings of $495/month – and those subsidies resulted in an average monthly premium of $124/month.7
+For residents using the Kentucky exchange, about 83% of eligible enrollees save money on premium payments amounting to an average savings of $495/month – and those subsidies resulted in an average monthly premium of $124/month in 2023.13

 How many insurers offer Marketplace coverage in Kentucky?